dmbarbour/wikilon/docs/AwelonLang.md

 ## Static Typing

-Awelon doesn't depend on types: there is no type-driven dispatch or overloading.
-However, the language implies a simple static type model.
-If users can discover errors earlier by using static type analysis, that's always a good thing.
-The stack-like environment can be typed as a tuple, and values as functions.
+Awelon doesn't depend on static types insofar as there is no type-driven dispatch or overloading.
+However, the language does imply a simple static type model.
+And if programmers can discover errors earlier by static analysis, that's a good thing.
+Awelon's stack-like environment can easily be typed as a tuple, and values as functions.
 Record constructors are typed using row polymorphism.
 Types for our primitive operations:

         a           ((s * x) * (s → s')) → (s' * x)
         b           ((s * x) * ((e * x) → e')) → (s * (e → e'))